dkelsey/python-flask-react-crud-example/Database Backup Operational Plan.md

 I would follow something that makes sense for our needs.

-*Assumption:* I would have a manual process; I use simple manual processes, which eliminate complexity and abstration, to assert that the the most basic task can be acheived and understood.
+*Assumption:* I would have a manual process; I use simple manual processes, which eliminate complexity and abstraction, to assert that the the most basic task can be achieved and understood.

 This looks like a good starting point: